Skip to content

 Although not widely known, orchards and fruit trees can be protected by Tree Preservation Orders where they provide public amenity and are not being used for commercial fruit production.
 Orchards may be recognised as County Wildlife Sites (CWS), a non-statutory ‘designation’ which indicates their conservation value (in the context of the planning system).
 Orchards are not widely represented among SSSIs.

 There is considerable variation in levels of community support for traditional orchards across Devon.
-Community interest in and support for the management of traditional orchards appears to be a significant factor in the conservation, restoration and management of the resource in areas where there are active community initiatives.
+Community interest in and support for the management of traditional orchards appears to be a significant factor in the conservation, restoration and management of this habitat in areas where there are active community initiatives.

 The lack of a market for the produce from traditional orchards is an ongoing problem.